Romani people: Possible migration route

-The Romani may have emerged from what is the modern Indian state of Rajasthan, migrating to the northwest (the Punjab region of the Indian subcontinent) around 250 BCE.
+The ancestors of the Roma may have emerged from what is now Rajasthan, migrating to the northwest (to what is now Punjab) around 250 BCE.
 Their subsequent westward migration, possibly in waves, is now believed to have occurred beginning in about 500 CE.

 It has also been suggested that emigration from India may have taken place in the context of the raids by Mahmud of Ghazni.
 As these soldiers were defeated, they were moved west with their families into the Byzantine Empire.
-The author Ralph Lilley Turner theorised a central Indian origin of Romani followed by a migration to Northwest India as it shares a number of ancient isoglosses with Central Indo-Aryan languages in relation to realization of some sounds of Old Indo-Aryan.
+The author Ralph Lilley Turner theorised a central Indian origin of Romani followed by a migration to northwest India as it shares a number of ancient isoglosses with central Indo-Aryan languages in relation to realization of some sounds of Old Indo-Aryan.
 This is lent further credence by its sharing exactly the same pattern of northwestern languages such as Kashmiri and Shina through the adoption of oblique enclitic pronouns as person markers.
-The overall morphology suggests that Romani participated in some of the significant developments leading toward the emergence of New Indo-Aryan languages, thus indicating that the proto-Romani did not leave the Indian subcontinent until late in the second half of the first millennium.
+The overall morphology suggests that Romani participated in some of the significant developments leading toward the emergence of New Indo-Aryan languages, thus indicating that the proto-Roma did not leave the Indian subcontinent until late in the second half of the first millennium.

-In February 2016, during the International Roma Conference, then Indian Minister of External Affairs, Sushma Swaraj stated that the people of the Roma community were children of India.
-The conference ended with a recommendation to the government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.

-Names

-Endonyms

-Rom means husband in the Romani language.
-It has the variants dom and lom, which may be related to the Sanskrit words dam-pati (lord of the house, husband), dama (to subdue), lom (hair), lomaka (hairy), loman, roman (hairy), romaça (man with beard and long hair).
-Another possible origin is from Sanskrit डोम doma (member of a low caste of travelling musicians and dancers).
-Despite their presence in the country and neighboring nations, the word is not related in any way to the name of Romania.

-Romani usage

-In the Romani language, Rom is a masculine noun, meaning 'husband of the Roma ethnic group', with the plural Roma.
-The feminine of Rom in the Romani language is Romni /Romli/Romnije or Romlije.
-However, in most cases, in other languages Rom is now used for individuals regardless of gender.

-Romani is the feminine adjective, while Romano is the masculine adjective.
-Some Romanies use Rom or Roma as an ethnic name, while others (such as the Sinti, or the Romanichal) do not use this term as a self-ascription for the entire ethnic group.